-A child psychiatrist or other qualified mental health professional usually diagnoses conduct disorders in children and teens by completing:
+A child psychiatrist, psychologist, or other qualified mental health professional usually diagnoses conduct disorders in children and teens by completing:

 - A detailed history of the child's behavior, as well as relevant biological, psychological, social, and cultural factors, which are identified during a clinical interview with the child and caregiver(s).